guardian/dotcom-rendering/dotcom-rendering/README.md

 ```

 `make dev` will start the development server on port 3030: [http://localhost:3030](http://localhost:3030).
-`make build && make start` will start the production server on port 9000: [http://localhost:9000](http://localhost:9000).

 Visit the [root path of the dev server](http://localhost:3030) for some example URLs to visit.